 Thioureas, antibacterial, antifungal, antiviral, anti-HIV, nucleosides.

-Faculty of Pharmacy, AIMST University, Semeling - 08100, Kedah, KMCH college of pharmacy, Kovai Estate, Kalapatti Road, Coimbatore, Medicinal Chemistry Research Laboratory, KMCH College of Pharmacy, Coimbatore, Medicinal Chemistry Research Laboratory, SLT Institute of Pharmaceutical Sciences, Guru Ghasidas University, Bilaspur-495 009, Department of Pharmaceutical Sciences, Dr. Hari Singh Gour Vishwavidyalaya, Sagar - 470 003 (M.P.)
+Department of Pharmacy, AIMST University, Semeling 08100, Kedah, KMCH College of Pharmacy, Kovai Estate, Kalapatti Road, Coimbatore, Medicinal Chemistry Research Laboratory, KMCH College of Pharmacy, Coimbatore, Medicinal Chemistry Research Laboratory, SLT Institute of Pharmaceutical Sciences, Guru Ghasidas University, Bilaspur 495 009, Department of Pharmaceutical Sciences, Dr. Hari Singh Gour Vishwavidyalaya, Sagar 470003 (M.P.)